The Coding Sloth thumbnail

 1. Skipping the Fundamentals

-2. Writing Clever Code Over Readable Code
+2. Writing Clever Code Instead of Readable Code

 3. Being Afraid to Break Things